You are here

 Psychiatric advance directives offer several key benefits.
 Correctly implemented and executed, they can:

-- Promote individual autonomy and empowerment in the recovery from mental illness;
+- Promote individual autonomy, empowerment and recovery from mental illness;

 - Enhance communication between individuals and their families, friends, healthcare providers, and other professionals;

-- Protect individuals from being subjected to ineffective, unwanted, or possibly harmful treatments or actions; and
+- Protect people from being subjected to ineffective, unwanted, and possibly harmful treatments or actions; and

-- Help in preventing crises and the resulting use of involuntary treatment or safety interventions such as restraint or seclusion.
+- Help in preventing crises and the resulting use of involuntary treatment or dangerous interventions such as restraint or seclusion.